ndahigeze/jenkinsdocker/README.md

 # jenkinsdocker
-Bootstrap jenkins for disaster recovery and accountability
+Bootstrap jenkins for disaster recovery and accountability for dockerised jenkins